Donald Trump shares speech on Iran attack as Lionel Messi and Inter Miami awkwardly watch

 Lionel Messi and Inter Miami were caught on camera looking visibly confused as Donald Trump launched into a lengthy rant about US military operations in Iran during their visit to the White House.

-The visit, which took place on Thursday to celebrate the club’s 2025 Major League Soccer Cup title, had initially been intended to focus on the sport and the team’s achievement, however in typical Trump style, the President couldn’t quite help himself from meandering off on a lengthy political rant instead.
+The visit, which took place on Thursday (March 5) to celebrate the club’s 2025 Major League Soccer Cup title, had initially been intended to focus on the sport and the team’s achievement, however, it seems the president couldn’t quite help himself from meandering off on a lengthy political rant instead.

-Opening his speech with a reference to the team, as they stood on stage just behind him, Trump said: “We like champions.
-We like winners,” as Messi and the Inter Miami players looked on.
+Opening his speech with a reference to the players, as they stood on stage just behind him, Trump said: “We like champions.
+We like winners,” as Messi and the Inter Miami stars looked on.

 Yet then he seemed to segue into talk of Iran instead, as he quickly pivoted to say: “And before we begin, I think I will say a few words about what's going on with respect to our operation in the country of Iran.